How much do you know about habitat protection in Australia? What types of protection exists? And how does this support biodiversity?

 Research has found that PPAs in Australia help protect 72% of all threatened species, and up to 96% of threatened birds.

 The 88,000 ha Gayini is part of the Lowbidgee floodplain—the largest remaining area of wetlands in the Murrumbidgee Valley, within the southern Murray-Darling Basin.
 It’s an area of national and international conservation significance.
-While the Great Cumbung Swamp features 16,000 hectares of reed and river red gum wetlands—one of the largest remaining of their kind in the whole Murray-Darling Basin.

 The wetlands here are of highest significance.
 They provide feeding and breeding habitat for many different species of freshwater birds which can amass in large nesting colonies when conditions are right – species like the Straw-necked Ibis, Royal Spoonbill, Little Pied Cormorant and Australian Pelican.